transmed/transmed.github.io/docs/alumni.markdown

  - Prof. Bissan Al-Lazikani, The Institute of Cancer Research, UK - organizer for TransMed 2016 at ISMB2016 in Orlando, USA

- - Dr. Annop Mayampurath, University of Wisconsin-Madison, USA - organizer for TransMed 2022 at ISMB2022 in Madison, USA
+ - Dr. Anoop Mayampurath, University of Wisconsin-Madison, USA - organizer for TransMed 2022 at ISMB2022 in Madison, USA

 </p>